santhosh-tekuri/boon/README.md

                         Enable format assertions with draft >= 2019 -c, --assert-content
-                        Enable content assertions with draft >= 7
+                        Enable content assertions with draft >= 7 --cacert <FILE> Use the specified PEM certificate file to verify the peer.
+The file may contain multiple CA certificates -k, --insecure      Use insecure TLS connection
 ```

 This cli can validate both schema and multiple instances.